seanwestfall/scientific_papers/README.md

 * The Purely Functional Software Deployment Model
 * Haskell SpriteKit
 * QED at Large: A Survey of Engineering of Formally Verified Software
+* A Block Design for Introductory Functional Programming in Haskell